aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 required that the name of the output manifest will be determined based on the topologic order at the app level.
 Here again, the generic approach failed.

-In leu of those failures, we decided that there is no additional value in actually offering a synthesis mechanism at the `constructs` level.
+In lieu of those failures, we decided that there is no additional value in actually offering a synthesis mechanism at the `constructs` level.
 Each CDK-domain implements synthesis at the "right" level.
 This does not mean that specific domains can't offer a decentralized approach (i.e. call a method called